The wave maps equation and Brownian paths: Introduction

-Since the scaling-critical regularity of \eqref{intro:eq-WM} in H\"{o}lder spaces is given by $r=0$, the ill-posedness for $r\leq 1/2$ does not stem from the scaling symmetry.
+Since the scaling-critical regularity of \eqref{intro:eq-WM} in H\"{o}lder spaces is given by $r=0$, the mild ill-posedness for $r\leq 1/2$ does not stem from the scaling symmetry.
 Instead, it is a result of bad high$\times$high$\rightarrow$low-interactions in the nonlinearity.
-Due to the ill-posedness for $r\leq 1/2$, we cannot treat the wave maps equation with our random initial data $(B,V)$ using only deterministic methods.
+Due to the mild ill-posedness for $r\leq 1/2$, we cannot treat the wave maps equation with our random initial data $(B,V)$ using a deterministic contraction-mapping argument.

+\begin{remark} Theorem \ref{intro:thm-deterministic} only yields a rather mild form of ill-posedness.
+It would therefore be interesting to also prove stronger forms of ill-posedness such as the failure of continuous dependence on the initial data or even norm inflation.
+Norm inflation may however be difficult to establish in $\C_x^r \times \C_x^{r-1}$ for $0<r\leq 1/2$ since the geometric constraints $\phi(t,x)\in \M$ prevent arbitrary growth in the $L_x^\infty$-norm.
+Since the main focus of this article is on geometric and probabilistic aspects of the well-posedness theory, we leave the proof of stronger forms of ill-posedness as an open problem (and refer the reader to \cite{K19,F20a,FO20,Oh17,ST20} for more detailed discussions of ill-posedness). \end{remark}

 Before we state the rigorous version of our main result (Theorem \ref{intro:thm-rigorous}), we give a precise definition of the random data.
 To this end, we first let $W\colon \R \rightarrow \R^\dimA$ be a Euclidean Brownian motion in the ambient space and we fix a reference point $B_0 \in \M$.
 For each $p\in \M$, we let $P(p)\colon \R^\dimA \rightarrow T_p \M$ be the orthogonal projection onto the tangent space of $\M$ at $p$.
 Then, the Brownian path $B\colon \R \rightarrow \M$ is defined as the solution to the Stratonovich SDE

 In addition to the Brownian path $B$ itself, we also define smooth approximations $(B^\varepsilon)_{\varepsilon}\colon \R \rightarrow \M$.
 We implicitly restrict the parameter $\varepsilon$ to dyadic numbers, but do not further reflect this in our notation.
 We then first define the smooth approximations $(W^\varepsilon)_\varepsilon \colon \R \rightarrow \R^\dimA$ of the Euclidean Brownian motion $W$ by